wieslawsoltes/Dock/docs/dock-mvvm.md

 repository shows a full implementation.
 For a breakdown of interfaces such as `IDockable` or `IRootDock` see the [Dock API Reference](dock-reference.md).

+> **💡 Modern Approach**: For easier document management, consider using [DocumentDock.ItemsSource](dock-itemssource.md) which automatically creates and manages documents from collections.
+This approach is covered in detail in the [Document and Tool Content Guide](dock-content-guide.md).

 ## Step-by-step tutorial

 The following steps walk you through creating a very small application that uses Dock with the MVVM helpers.